microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG40/README.md

     brew install jq
     ```
 * A local Docker daemon and properly configured `docker` CLI.
 See [here](https://docs.docker.com/docker-for-mac/) for installation instructions

-* A [Sendgrid Account](https://sendgrid.com/) with an API key and a Sendgrid template
+#### Sendgrid

+The 4th demo uses SendGrid to send out emails.
+If you don't already have a Sendgrid account, you'll need to [open one](https://sendgrid.com/) under the "free tier".
+Once you have one:

 * Create a [new API key](https://app.sendgrid.com/settings/api_keys) with "Full Access" and set it in an environment variable called `SENDGRID_API_KEY`
 * Create a new [transactional template](https://sendgrid.com/dynamic_templates) in "code" mode:
     * Name it whatever you like
     * Copy the contents of [./src/reports/SENDGRID_TEMPLATE.html](./src/reports/SENDGRID_TEMPLATE.html) into the template code
     * Set the template ID into an environment variable called `SENDGRID_TEMPLATE_ID`

-  * [direnv](https://direnv.net/) is really useful to store these environment values, they won't be automatically set in the `Makefile`
+Note that [direnv](https://direnv.net/) is a really useful tool to store these environment values.
+They won't be automatically created or set in the `Makefile`.
+If you use direnv, you can copy the [./envrc.example](./envrc.example) file into an `.envrc` to get started with these env vars.

 #### Environment Variables